OAburub/SLX/README.md

 #### `get(<key>)`
 Takes in a string representing the desired attribute's name, and returns the value of the attribute.
 Attributes are data stored and used by SCORM, and has plenty of useful information.
 Equivalent to `getStorylineObject().get(<key>)` or `getStorylineObject().attributes[<key>]`
 #### `getElement()`
-Returns the HTML5 element containing the slide.
+Returns the HTML element containing the slide.
 Useful for changing HTML attributes and CSS styles.
-If this function returns `undefined`, the element you are looking for does not have an HTML5 element attached to it.
+If this function returns `undefined`, the element you are looking for does not have an HTML element attached to it.
 #### `nextSlide()`
-returns the next slide in the scene.
+Returns the next slide in the scene.
 #### `prevSlide()`
-returns the previous slide in the scene
+Returns the previous slide in the scene
 ## Slide Layers
 Slide layers are stored inside each slide under the names `layer_<number>` with the number of the layer from bottom to top.
 The added number will always be 2 digits long